 Its NOT about the Money

 Surprisingly money is low on the list of reasons why people leave an organization, of course you need to be fair and make sure your employees feel valued–be sure you are paying them within the average salary range for their particular role.
 (Glassdoor make this information available for everyone to see!)

-Even addressing some of these changes will be a step in the right direction–I can’t stress enough–if you don’t make changes now to appeal more to Millennials, your business will be a thing of the past!
+Even addressing some of these ideas will be a step in the right direction–I can’t stress enough–if you don’t make changes now to appeal more to Millennials, your business will be a thing of the past!